 Proverbs 1:7 declares, “The fear of the LORD is the beginning of knowledge.”
 Until we understand who God is and develop a reverential fear of Him, we cannot have true wisdom.
 True wisdom comes only from understanding who God is and that He is holy, just, and righteous.
 Deuteronomy 10:12, 20-21 records, “And now, O Israel, what does the LORD your God ask of you but to fear the LORD your God, to walk in all his ways, to love him, to serve the LORD your God with all your heart and with all your soul.
 Fear the LORD your God and serve him.
 Hold fast to him and take your oaths in his name.
 He is your praise; he is your God, who performed for you those great and awesome wonders you saw with your own eyes.”
 The fear of God is the basis for our walking in His ways, serving Him, and, yes, loving Him.

 Some redefine the fear of God for believers to “respecting” Him.
 While respect is definitely included in the concept of fearing God, there is more to it than that.
 A biblical fear of God, for the believer, includes understanding how much God hates sin and fearing His judgment on sin—even in the life of a believer.
 Hebrews 12:5-11 describes God’s discipline of the believer.
 While it is done in love (Hebrews 12:6), it is still a fearful thing.
-As children, the fear of discipline from our parents no doubt prevented some evil actions.
+When we were children, our fear of discipline from our parents no doubt prevented some evil actions on our part.
 The same should be true in our relationship with God.
-We should fear His discipline, and therefore seek to live our lives in such a way that pleases Him.
+We should fear His discipline, and therefore seek to live our lives in a way that pleases Him.

 Believers are not to be scared of God.
 We have no reason to be scared of Him.
 We have His promise that nothing can separate us from His love (Romans 8:38-39).
 We have His promise that He will never leave us or forsake us (Hebrews 13:5).
-Fearing God means having such a reverence for Him that it has a great impact on the way we live our lives.
-The fear of God is respecting Him, obeying Him, submitting to His discipline, and worshipping Him in awe.
+Fearing God means having a reverence for Him that greatly impacts the way we live.
+The fear of God is respecting Him, obeying Him, submitting to His discipline, and worshiping Him in awe.